 But I digress, again.
 Let’s get ready for Christmas!
 I’ll be brief and to the point.
 What would I tell myself if I were a mother of a newborn now and wanted to prepare the best Christmas ever?

 3. If in your family Christmas food and decorations are always home-made, try to adopt a different perspective.
 Think about Christmas as an opportunity to give.
-For example, you can give other people a chance to earn money when they cook for you.
+For example, you can give other people a chance to earn money when they do things instead of you.

 4. Make a list of people you want to give gifts.
 One present per person is enough.
-Shop online.
-It would be best to find a shared interest or hobby and buy gifts for the family in the same place, which also lowers shipping costs and you get everything delivered together.
-Maybe all of you like sports and everyone can get a sport-related gadget?
-Or maybe its cooking?
+Find the gifts in internet shops.
+It would be best to find a shared interest or hobby and buy gifts for family in the same place, which also lowers shipping costs and you get everything delivered together.
+Maybe all of you like sports and everyone can get a gadget for their favourite sport?
+Or maybe you love cooking?
 Reading?
 Music?

 5. If you follow the principles of minimalism and Zero Waste Life (ecological approach to life, not buying unnecessary things) - think about valuable immaterial gifts.
 Theatre or concert tickets?
 A gift card?
 Pre-paid club membership?
 A beauty treatment?